hanishd/spacehaven/README.md

 	The recipes for scrap conversion have also been changed to produce fewer blocks but some intermediate ingredients to make more replacement blocks at an Assembler.
 	Adds a recipe for recycling Rubble.

-Each mod must be placed in your /mods/ folder to function.
+Each mod's directory must be placed within your /mods/ folder to function,